Before you start the installation, make sure you have the following:

 Step 4: Click on 'Install now'.

 Step 5: Go to Windows 11 on Academic Software.
-Request a licence and copy it.
+Request a licence by clicking on the request button and copy it.
 Then enter it and click on Next.

 You can also choose to skip this step and enter the licence later after logging into Windows.
 In this case, select 'I have no product key'.
 Then choose the Windows version you want to install.